 Explore health content from A to Z.

 I need information about...

-If you're one of the 36 million Americans who experiences allergies, read these remedies for allergies from physicians on the Baylor Plano medical staff.
+If you're one of the 36 million Americans who experiences allergies, read these remedies for allergies from physicians on the Baylor Scott & White - Plano medical staff.

 Antihistamines: For those who have itchy eyes, antihistamine eye drops and pills block histamine, a substance that provokes itchy, watery eyes, according to Sandeep Gupta, M.D, allergist.
 However, some antihistamines may cause drowsiness without treating the root cause of the problem.

 “Sometimes patients choose antihistamines and nasal steroids because they fit better with their life situation,” says Dr. Gupta.
 If over-the-counter medicines aren’t helpful, visit your physician to discuss other treatment options.